calq-framework/flow/README.md

 ### JSON Output

 `publish` returns a `PublishResult` serialized to JSON on stdout.
-All build/test output goes to stderr, keeping stdout clean for machine consumption.
+All build/test output is routed to stderr, maintaining a pristine stdout stream for machine consumption and integrations.

 ```json
 {